cjheath/adl/docs/README.md

-An object name consists of one or more words, where a word is a sequence of alphanumeric or underscore starting with an alphabetic character, or is an integer made of a sequence of decimal ASCII digits.
+An object name consists of one or more words, where a word is a sequence of alphanumeric or underscore starting with an alphabetic or underscore character, or is an integer made of a sequence of decimal ASCII digits.
 Any white-space between words of an object name is regarded as equivalent to a single space character.
 Any object may be anonymous, but there is no way to refer to such an object, except by iterating over its parent's children.

 ### Inheritance and children